Why Women Retire With Less Money Than Men

 Credit as a Mechanism for Stabilizing Everyday Life

-Over time, this stabilizing function converts into a structural cost.
+As balances persist, this stabilizing function converts into a structural cost.
 Interest, fees, and refinancing begin to compete directly with the capacity to save and invest.

 Debt and the Shortening of the Financial Horizon